NEW: There will be an "opportunity to stay" as long as it is safe to do so, official says

 Kristen Okinaka, a spokeswoman for the Hawaii Electric Light Company, said there were no outages due to the lava flow.

-"If for some reason someone can't get to our clinic, we will be there with the mobile unit," said Harold Wallace, CEO of Bay Clinic.
-"There's going to be people who need prescriptions and more."
+“If for some reason someone can’t get to our clinic, we will be there with the mobile unit,” CEO Harold Wallace said.

 Smoke a problem